grom358/drupal-procedural-to-object-oriented/slides.md

 }
 ```

-Note: So a classic example is requiring a database connection.
+Note: So a classic example is we require a database connection.
 In the code here we inject the dependency by having the constructor have the dependency as an argument.
 This allows us when testing to replace the normal connection with one to test database or better yet, a mock connection that doesn't implement a connection to database at all, but returns the data needed for the test.
 In this case doing this allows us to test the calculation logic in isolation and not test the dependent component of the database.
 This gives us greater confidence that the calculation logic is correct as we are not dependent on state from the database.

 ---